sophiekeller/EWHWebsite/frontend/README.md

 ### Deploy

 The site is currently deployed to Google Firebase.
-To deploy,

-If logged in to the Firebase CLI already:
+#### If logged in to the Firebase CLI already:
 1. Run `yarn build` to build current version
 2. Run `firebase deploy` to deploy to Google Firebase
 3. Double check that ewh.engineering.cornell.edu has been updated

-If not logged in on your computer:
+#### If not logged in on your computer:
-1. Install the Firebase [CLI](https://firebase.google.com/docs/cli#install_the_firebase_cli) on your computer
+1. Install the [Firebase CLI](https://firebase.google.com/docs/cli#install_the_firebase_cli) on your computer
-2. Log in to Firebase by running `firebase login` in terminal and filling in Google account login information (found in [Accounts](https://docs.google.com/spreadsheets/d/1NJMM7ez66XNr1QrU-9lOYVqr33pNkcLb_YiSPztUlYk/edit#gid=0) document in the google drive.
+2. Log in to Firebase by running `firebase login` in terminal and filling in EWH Google account login information (found in [Accounts Document](https://docs.google.com/spreadsheets/d/1NJMM7ez66XNr1QrU-9lOYVqr33pNkcLb_YiSPztUlYk/edit#gid=0).
-3. In frontend directory, run firebase deploy
+3. In frontend directory, run `firebase deploy`
+4. Double check that ewh.engineering.cornell.edu has been updated

 ## Available Scripts